 Essentials are not a toothbrush and a clean pair of pants.
 These are easy to replace, should the worst happen.

 Essentials are anything specific to you that would leave you feeling ill or supremely uncomfortable if you were without them for even twelve hours.
 They are also often difficult to replace

+Now reads: Essentials do not include a toothbrush and a clean pair of pants.
+These are easy to replace, should the worst happen.

+Essentials are anything specific to you that would make you feel ill or supremely uncomfortable without it.
+Carry on essentials are also difficult to replace.